redis/node-redis/docs/isolated-execution.md

 Below are several examples of how to use isolated execution.

-> NOTE: Behind the scences we're using [`generic-pool`](https://www.npmjs.com/package/generic-pool) to provide a pool of connections that can be isolated.
+> NOTE: Behind the scenes we're using [`generic-pool`](https://www.npmjs.com/package/generic-pool) to provide a pool of connections that can be isolated.
 Go there to learn more.

 ## The Simple Scenario